 This worn midcentury modern dresser is recrafted to feature a decoupaged photo of succulents.
 The photo was printed as an oversized blueprint to get that moody tint.
 The photo was then cut and glued to the dresser front with decoupage medium which also serves as a clear coat finish.

 02 of 10

-If you are a fan of Marilyn Monroe, classic movie star and an icon, why not immortalize her by decoupaging one of her posters onto a dresser.
-Not a Marilyn fan?
-This craft technique could work just as well for those who love Harry Potter, Game of Thrones, athletes, musicians, and more.
-You are only limited by your imagination.
+If you're a fan of Marilyn Monroe, a classic movie star and icon, why not immortalize her by decoupaging one of her posters onto a dresser.
+This craft technique works well with any poster decoupaged onto a dresser with a flat front.

 03 of 10

 Decoupage a Tapestry on a Dresser

 Many people think that decoupage is only for paper cutouts.
 It is possible to decoupage fabric onto furniture, and this boho style dresser proves it.
 The dresser is decoupaged with tapestry-style fabric that looks like hand-painted artwork or lace from afar.Continue to 5 of 10 below.

 Paste a Poster on a Dresser

 Create a romantic piece of furniture by decoupaging an old dresser with a large poster of Gustav Klimt's painting "The Kiss."
 The painting is the most famous work that Gustav Klimt designed and painted sometime between 1907 and 1908.
 You'll easily find prints of this and other masterpieces to fit your furniture online or even in your local art museum's gift shop.